nphyx/jsvolume/Readme.md

 JSVolume coordinates are represented internally as Int32s, so the maximum size of a JSVolume is -2,147,483,647 to +2,147,483,647 inclusive on each axis.
 Be careful about memory usage when using non-mutating methods.
-For example, a full-sized JSVolume of type Int32Array is 2^34 bits and change, or a little over 2GB, meaning performing a JSVolume.map requires over 4GB of memory (note: this is not currently 100% true, but it will be soon so treat it that way).
+For example, a full-sized JSVolume of type Int32Array is 2^34 bits and change, or a little over 2GB, meaning performing a JSVolume.map on a volume that size requires over 4GB of memory.
+Same goes for any other non-mutating methods that return a copy of the volume.

 Best Practices
 --------------